 If you’re interested in real estate investing, one of the most exciting ways to get started is by flipping houses.
 We’ve all seen the HGTV shows that make it look like the perfect blend of chaos and profit, and the best books on flipping houses will help you avoid the pitfalls and maximize your profits.

-I looked for books that were highly rated and taught lessons for beginners through experienced flippers.
-I’ve also included several titles that focus on real estate investing on a larger scale.
+The books on this list are highly rated and teach lessons for beginners through experienced flippers.
+Several titles focus on real estate investing on a larger scale.
 These books are for wealth-minded people who want practical advice that teaches them how to flip houses for a profit.

 Experienced flippers might find the material a little too geared towards beginners, but Scott’s 2019 revision (it was originally published in 2013) added advanced material on economic cycles, more refinancing options, and how to focus on larger renovation projects.